Optical states with higher stellar rank: Conclusions and outlooks

 In this work, photon number states are primarily employed as indicators of the quality of the exerted experimental control.
 Their use is motivated by their greater resilience against loss than the more complex quantum superpositions.
 The prepared states are impacted by a loss at every point of the process; higher-ordered components are inadvertently introduced by inefficient heralding detectors utilized in their preparation, whereas lower-ordered contributions appear due to inefficiencies in their characterization.
 Special hierarchical criteria of genuine quantum non-Gaussianity, based on stellar rank and offering innate resilience against loss, were employed to certify the prepared states.
 These criteria ascertain that the studied states cannot be produced with Gaussian operations from states with lower stellar rank.

 We demonstrated the maximal tolerable loss in the experimental realization of certifiable genuine~$4$ and~$5$-photon quantum non-Gaussian states, which, to the best of our knowledge, have yet to be experimentally prepared with traveling light fields.
-The analysis focused on the true PNR detectors and their approximate versions, the more experimentally accessible CAP detectors.
+The analysis focused on true PNR detectors and their approximate versions, the more experimentally accessible CAP detectors.
 The promising results might serve as encouragement and perhaps as a basic guideline to our fellow experimental practitioners.
+The analysis of tolerable loss in the presented scheme could be extended to states with higher stellar rank.
+Additionally, the hierarchical criteria of genuine quantum non-Gaussianity could be used to analyze other state preparation protocols and determine their loss tolerance.

 \FloatBarrier